Green Wireless Network Scaling for Joint Deployment: Multi-BSs or Multi-RISs?: Numerical Results

 \section{Numerical Results}

-In this section, we present comprehensive numerical simulations to evaluate the performance of the proposed ADD-RBF scheme and validate the derived IREE scaling laws.
+In this section, we present comprehensive numerical simulations to evaluate the performance of the proposed ADD-RBF scheme and validate the derived IREE scaling.
 The simulations consider both urban and rural traffic profiles to assess the effectiveness of joint multi-BS and multi-RIS deployment under spatially heterogeneous conditions.
 The results corroborate the theoretical scaling principles and provide practical guidelines for green 6G network design.

 In the following simulations, we consider a $5 \times 5$ km square area.
-The traffic is modeled by two independent components: the total traffic volume $D_{Tot}$ and the spatial distribution profile.
-We investigate two typical distribution profiles, namely urban traffic profile and rural traffic profile, where the heatmaps for both profiles are illustrated in Fig.~\ref{fig:traffic}.
+The adopted path-loss model uses a representative 3GPP TR~38.901 UMa LOS path-loss expression \cite{3gpp_tr38901}, with $d$ in meters and $F_c$ in GHz.
+The traffic demand is modeled by two separate components: the aggregate traffic demand $D_{Tot}$ over the whole area $\mathcal A$ and the normalized spatial traffic-density profile.
+The former specifies the total traffic demand in the considered service area, while the latter determines how this traffic demand is spatially distributed.
+To evaluate the proposed deployment framework under different spatial mismatch patterns, we consider two representative profiles, namely an urban traffic profile and a rural traffic profile, as illustrated in Fig.~\ref{fig:traffic}.
 The detailed simulation parameters, unless otherwise specified, are provided in Table~\ref{tab:simu_para}.

+The two traffic profiles in Fig.~\ref{fig:traffic} are generated using the measurement-driven spatial traffic-density model in \cite{lee2014spatial}, which represents cellular traffic as a log-normal transformation of a spatially correlated Gaussian random field.
+The parameters $\mu_{loc}$ and $\sigma_{scl}$ determine the marginal statistics of the unnormalized traffic density, while $w_{\max}$ and $d_{coh}$ characterize its spatial fluctuation and correlation range, respectively.
+After generation, each traffic map is normalized and scaled to the prescribed aggregate demand $D_{Tot}$, so these parameters mainly determine the spatial traffic pattern rather than the total load.
+Accordingly, the urban profile in Fig.~\ref{fig:traffic_urban}, with a larger $\mu_{loc}$ and much shorter $d_{coh}$, exhibits stronger localized hotspots and faster spatial variations, whereas the rural profile in Fig.~\ref{fig:traffic_rural}, with a smaller $\mu_{loc}$, smaller $w_{\max}$, and much longer $d_{coh}$, is smoother and more spatially continuous.
+These two profiles are used to evaluate the proposed framework under fine-grained urban mismatch and smooth rural mismatch.